thegreenwebfoundation/carbon.txt/README.md

 Providers are able to:

 - Broadcast that the infrastructure they manage or use to provide their service runs on green power, in an open, transparent and publicly accessible way.
 - Acknowledge and justify any green or carbon neutral credentials they are claiming.
 - Identify themselves as an upstream provider in digital supply chains through [Green Web Checks](https://www.thegreenwebfoundation.org/green-web-check/).
 Take the example of _The Really Green CDN Company_ who offers a CDN service that runs on Google’s infrastructure.
 Currently, when a check is run against a site hosted on _The Really Green CDN Company’s_ network, the results returned would say the site is hosted by Google.
 After _The Really Green CDN Company_ implement carbon.txt on their services, results from a GreenCheck would return showing the site is hosted by _The Really Green CDN Company_ as well as any evidence linking to their use of Google’s services.
-- “Pass on” their green credentials to websites or other downsteam services that use them.
+- “Pass on” their green credentials to websites or other downstream services that use them.

 ### For individual website owners

 Website owners are able to:

 - Create their own carbon.txt file which can be used to indicate which provider they are using.
 This is helpful if they do not want to wait for their upstream provider/s to make their own DNS or HTTP Header changes.
 - Share their own, more detailed information.
 For example, they might be using multiple providers for different parts of their website.
 They may have a web host, another provider for images, another for advertising, another for video etc. Such information could then be used as a reference by other projects, like the [HTTP Archive’s Web Almanac](https://almanac.httparchive.org/en/2022/), or by other services that aim to capture the overall "greenness" of the web.

 ## How it works